Biggest winter storm of season yet to unload travel-snarling snow, ice in Northeast

 The snowstorm should treat ski resorts quite well from the Poconos to the Catskills and the Green and White mountains of the Northeast with plenty of natural powder and a solid base as the holiday season ramps up.

-In areas well north of Philadelphia, just north and west of New York City and west of Boston, there will be a transition from rain to a wintry mix to all or mostly snow, which is often the case with a storm that tracks just off the Atlantic coast.
+In distances well north of Philadelphia, just north and west of New York City and west of Boston, there will be a transition from rain to a wintry mix to all or mostly snow, which is often the case with a storm that tracks just off the Atlantic coast.
 Travel in these directions from the major cities will become progressively worse during the storm.
-The wintry mix zone may be close to I-78 in Pennsylvania, I-278 north and west of New York City and I-95 just north and west of Boston.
+The wintry mix zone may be just north of I-78 in Pennsylvania and New Jersey, west of I-278 around New York City and northwest of I-495 near Boston.

 Boston picked up its first measurable snow of the season on Sunday when just under an inch accumulated.
 Meanwhile, people in Manhattan had their first snowflakes from Sunday to Monday, when some of the surrounding boroughs picked up a tenth or two of an inch of snow.
 Philadelphia, Baltimore and Washington, D.C., have yet to be visited by snowflakes this season.
 Even if sleet occurs and 0.1 of an inch manages to accrue, then it will count as the first measurable snowfall in these cities.